 I remember looking over the shoulder on the first day in Marrakech and felt pretty stupid about it.
 While no trip or destination is perfectly safe, I wasn’t gonna let other travellers irrational and exaggerated fears or bad experiences ruin our journey or make it unnecessarily stressful.

-Unless you travel to a place with recent terror attacks or tourist kidnappings, we have to use common sense and we have to understand that some places just makes people uneasy for a whole lot of other reasons.
+Unless you travel to a place with recent terror attacks or tourist kidnappings, we have to use common sense, and we have to understand that some areas just makes people uneasy for a whole lot of other reasons.

 What we actually found was a fantastic and a little bit chaotic city filled with the most incredible light and colours, friendly locals, exceptional food and high-quality artefacts.
 We were enthralled at every turn and had one of the most memorable trips.

 10+ things to know when visiting Marrakech For The First Time